SegmentationBLWX/sssegmentation/docs/Tutorials.md

 }
 ```

-The other arguments in `SEGMENTOR_CFG['norm_cfg']` are set for instancing the corresponding normalization layer.
+Any additional arguments defined in `SEGMENTOR_CFG['norm_cfg']` will be passed to the constructor of the selected normalization layer.

-To learn more about how to set the specific arguments for each normalization layer, you can jump to [`ssseg/modules/models/backbones/bricks/normalization` directory](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/backbones/bricks/normalization) to check the source codes of each normalization layer.
+To explore implementation details or configuration requirements of individual normalization layers, refer to the source files in the [`ssseg/modules/models/backbones/bricks/normalization`](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/backbones/bricks/normalization) directory.

 #### Add New Custom Normalization

-If the users want to add a new custom normalization layer, you should first create a new file in [`ssseg/modules/models/backbones/bricks/normalization` directory](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/backbones/bricks/normalization), *e.g.*, [`ssseg/modules/models/backbones/bricks/normalization/grn.py`](https://github.com/SegmentationBLWX/sssegmentation/blob/main/ssseg/modules/models/backbones/bricks/normalization/grn.py).

-Then, you can define the normalization layer in this file by yourselves, *e.g.*,
+To integrate a custom normalization layer, follow these steps,

+**Step1: Create a New Module File**

+Add a new Python file under the [`ssseg/modules/models/backbones/bricks/normalization`](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/backbones/bricks/normalization) directory, *e.g.*, [`ssseg/modules/models/backbones/bricks/normalization/grn.py`](https://github.com/SegmentationBLWX/sssegmentation/blob/main/ssseg/modules/models/backbones/bricks/normalization/grn.py).

+**Step2: Implement Your Normalization Class**

+Define the custom layer in the new file.
+Example,

 ```python
 import torch.nn as nn